A Forager’s Guide to Horseweed (Erigeron Canadensis)

 Those reports are anecdotal at this point and have not been verified.

-Native Americans would dry the leaves and use them as medicinal tea to treat dysentery.
+Native Americans would dry the leaves and use them as medicinal tea to treat respiratory infections and ysentery.
 It can also be used as a diuretic and increases perspiration.

 In some cultures, the root of horseweed has been boiled and used as a tea to help treat menstrual cramps.